395t/review-assignments/_summaries/glorot2010understanding_1.md

 The logistic regression cost function was chosen over the quadratic cost function because of earlier findings (Solla et al., 1988) and an experiment that showed the training criterion for the quadratic cost function was too low and flat compared to logistic regression.

-Another new initialization method is explored called Normalized Initialization, which normalizes the initialization values of a layer based on its depth in the network.

-This method avoids having the weights gradients in each layer of the network vary by different amounts (ie avoids the bottom layer having a much higher variance than the top layer).
-The results show lower error rates with Normalized Initialization compared to Standard Initialization.

 This paper does a good job of exploring the possibilties of new training configurations with detailed experimentation and analysis.